-Measure G3-3.4 Number of organizations that received capacity building services from CNCS-supported organizations or national service participants Definition of CNCS-supported organizations: Comprises a) organizations that have Key Terms national service participants (AmeriCorps, VISTA and NCCC members, Senior Corps volunteers and Learn and Serve participants), and b) organizations that receive CNCS funding.
+Measure G3-3.4 Number of organizations that received capacity building services from CNCS-supported organizations or national service participants G5 5.4 supported organizations of national service participants Definition of CNCS-supported organizations: Comprises a) organizations that have Key Terms national service participants (AmeriCorps, VISTA and NCCC members, Senior Corps volunteers and Learn and Serve participants), and b) organizations that receive CNCS funding.
 This may include K-12 local education agencies, state health agencies, tribes, tax-exempt, charitable organizations under section 501(c)(3) of the Internal Revenue Code, grantees and their sub grantees, and partner organizations with which the aforementioned organizations have developed formal collaborations and whose mission supports CNCS issue areas.
-How to Calculate Measure/ Collect Data Count of the total number of organizations that received capacity building activities intended to support or enhance the program delivery model from CNCS-supported organization or national service participants.
-The activities must meet the criteria for capacity building described in the Goal Overview section of the document.
+How to Count of the total number of organizations that received capacity building Calculate activities intended to support or enhance the program delivery model from Measure/ CNCS-supported organization or national service participants.
+The activities Collect Data must meet the criteria for capacity building described in the Goal Overview section of the document.
 It is the applicant/grantee's responsibility to ensure the capacity building activities meet the criteria provided in these definitions.

 Measure Number of staff and community volunteers that received training (of one or G3-3.5 more types) as a result of capacity building services provided by CNCS- supported organizations or national service participants Definition of Staff: Paid or unpaid employees of the CNCS-supported organization.
-National Key Terms Service Participants are NOT considered staff members of the CNCS-supported organization.
+National Key Terms Key Terms Service Participants are NOT considered staff members of the CNCS-supported organization.
 Community Volunteer: Citizens or residents in the community who are recruited and/or managed by the CNCS-supported organization or assigned national service participant(s) to offer time, knowledge, skills, and expertise for free to support the CNCS-supported program or organization.
 Community volunteers differ from national service participants in that they are under no formal obligation to provide a specified amount of assistance (e.g., as measured by service hours), and said volunteers are not enrolled in a national service program.
 Also referred to as "leveraged volunteers."
 Training: An organized activity aimed at imparting information and/or instructions to improve the training recipient's performance or to help him or her attain a required level of knowledge or skill .
-How to Count the number of individual staff members who received training that was Calculate developed, organized or delivered by the CNCS-supported organization or Measure/ national service participant.
-The training received should be intended to support Collect Data or enhance the program delivery model.
+How to Count the number of individual staff members who received training that was Calculate developed, organized or delivered by the CNCS-supported organization or Measure/ Collect Data national service participant.
+The training received should be intended to support Concer Butu or enhance the program delivery model.
 Count each staff member once, even if they receive multiple types of training.
 At the outset of the activity, the applicant/grantee should indicate the minimum amount of days, hours, or other units of service required to complete the activity and/or achieve results.
-When reporting on this performance measure, the grantee should only count the number of service beneficiaries who met or received that minimum by the end of the year.
-L 1
+When reporting on this performance measure, the grantee should only count the number of service beneficiaries who met or received that minimum by the end of the year. received that imminum by the end of the year.